Which inventory method requires the least amount of technology?

 Prepare for the SACE Stage 2 Accounting Exam.
 Test your knowledge with flashcards and multiple choice questions, with hints and explanations for each question.
 Get ready to excel!

-Because the Physical Inventory Method relies on manual counting rather than continuous tracking or complex cost allocation, it stands out as the method that requires the least amount of technology.
+Overall, the simplicity and manual nature of the Physical Inventory Method distinguish it as the option that requires the least amount of technology.

 Subscribe